mattboan/express-jwt-react/README.md

 touch .env
 ```

-This will create a a file then you will need to setup the projects environment variables:
+This will create a file to store the projects environment variables open the file and enter:

 ```
 TOKEN_SECRET=<a secret key for signing the JWT>